bloxster/erigon-2/docs/source/usage.rst

 Monolithic Client
 ------------------

-To use Erigon as a monolithic service simply launch:
+To use Erigon as a full single service launch:

 ``./build/bin/erigon``